 - 1. Special facilities for the physically disabled as described herein will be considered eligible work under the Housing Rehabilitation Programs, and may be installed as a part of these programs. - 2.
-The installation of facilities for the physically disabled requiring no other work under the standards of the housing programs, will be considered rehabilitation and will be financed under the provisions of the Housing Rehabilitation Programs.
+The installation of facilities for the physically disabled requiring no other work under the standards of the housing programs, will be considered rehabilitation.
 A property in which there is no work other than installation of facilities for the physically disabled can have no major structural defects and must be in compliance with the City of Greensboro's Housing and Nuisance Ordinances.